s2hub/docs/articles/werner_krauss_upgrade_ss5_to_ss6/upgrade_from_silverstripe_5_to_6.md

 ## What's Next?
 * Test your code<br>Of course, you already have unit tests that can guarantee everything works as expected.
 * Add more code quality tools like linting or static analysis. <br>This annoys a lot in the beginning, but once you're through the first frustrations, those tools help you find buggy code more easily.
 It's really worth the work!
+* If you find some recurring changes while updating, feel free to raise an issue or create your own Rector and submit a PR to _silverstripe-rector_.

 ## Conclusion